Curved operadic calculus: Counital partial cooperads up to homotopy and transfer of model structures

 \begin{proof} In order to apply the left-transfer theorem such as \cite{lefttransfer}, essentially need a functorial cofibrant replacement functor and a functorial cylinder object.
 Since every object is cofibrant in this model structure, we only need a functorial cylinder object.
 This follows from Corollary \ref{lemma: functorial cylinder}. \end{proof}

 Now our aim is to transfer this structure to category of complete curved absolute partial operads, replicating the methods of Section 10 in \cite{grignoulejay18}.
 For this purpose, we induce a complete Bar-Cobar adjunction using a curved twisting morphism between the $\mathbb{S}$-colored objects encoding these categories.
 (Yes, dear reader, we lied).
+For that, we consider the universal curved twisting morphism $\iota$: